google/deepconsensus/docs/train_tpu_model.md

 just make sure you run `gcloud init` and `gcloud auth login` with the right account that has access to the project you're using.

 NOTE: This copying step takes a while.
-I wonder if it's better to do it outside a Cloud TPU VM, because TPUs are expensive.

 The cp command showed this at the end: